kofimokome/cf7-message-filter/README.txt

 6. Save and wait for someone to submit

 == Changelog ==

+= 1.3.2 =
+* Escape HTML tags in message content

 = 1.3.1 =
-* Add compatibility with Wordpress 5.8
+* Add compatibility with WordPress 5.8

 = 1.3.0 =
 * Fix bug when filter sees words separated with space as two words